-I have no evidence, but it would fit thematically if the species uses love darts (Wikipedia).
+There is a Hokkaido snail species with common name himemaimai or princess snail with a similar shell shape, but it doesn’t look the same.
+Then there are love darts (Wikipedia).
+I have no evidence, but it would fit thematically if the species uses love darts.
 I learned that some Japanese snails in the genus Euhadra have shells of this shape and use love darts.

 The snail that Chu-Chu rides in episode 18 has a similar shell size and shape, but different patterning on its shell and body.
 It might be a different species, or it might be lazy art.
 As with the pillbug above, the frog then harasses Chu-Chu.

 Snakes.
 In episode 2, the closet contains a toy snake.
 In episode 5, Nanami brings a snake to her attempted harassment of Anthy.
 Anthy’s mongoose eats it.
 In episode 8, Nanami meets caged snakes in India.
 In the Apocalypse Saga, Akio acts as the serpent in Eden, tempting Utena into the corruption of eating the forbidden apple.